jackyangNJ/SmartCar/README.md

 SmartCar
 ========
 ## Introduction ##
-###1.
-Aim ###
+**SmartCar** is a project which aims to navigate readers in the library to help find the book they want.
+The car can autonomously drive  to the right bookshelf after you input the name of the book.
-**SmartCar ** is a project aims to navigate readers in the library to help them find the book they want.
-The car can autonomously drive  to the right bookshelf after you tell it the name of the book.
-To some extent the major work of the project is to solve the problem of indoor localization.
+The major work of our project is to achieve accurate indoor localization.
+To solve this, we combine the traditional inertial navigation technology with image processing.

-###2.
-Platform ###
+##Platform ##
 ![ZRobot][2]

 Our project is based on the platform [**ZRobot**][1].